 Retiring baby boomers have become a frequent subject of discussion as of late — and with good reason.
 Those boomers are exiting the workforce in droves, the oldest among them turning 73 this year.

 But just as many boomers marched to the beat of their own drum in their youth, quite a few of them are diverging from their parents' footsteps by retiring much later and more gradually.
-In 2017, 79 percent of workers reported that they expected to work at least part-time in retirement, according to the Employee Benefit Research Institute's Retirement Confidence Survey.
+In 2019, 80 percent of workers reported that they think they will work for pay in retirement, according to the Employee Benefit Research Institute's Retirement Confidence Survey.

 Why is this happening?
 Here are some common scenarios: